seanreed1111/sql-recipes/recipes.md

 Use two statements and a user-defined variable.
 Or use a subquery.
 Or use a join.

 Discussion
-MIN( ) and MAX( ) find the endpoints of a range of values, but sometimes when finding a minimum or maximum value, you’re also interested in other values from the row in which the value occurs.
+MIN( ) and MAX( ) find the endpoints of a range of values, but sometimes when finding a minimum or maximum value, you’re also interested in other values FROM the row in which the value occurs.
 For example, you can find the largest state population like this: mysql> SELECT MAX(pop) FROM states;
 +----------+
 | MAX(pop) |